 Includes Parthenolecanium corni

-Pest description and damage Lecanium scale are most noticed as the females expand in size in the spring.
-As females swell in the spring, they produce large egg masses under the scale and release considerable honeydew that coats nearby foliage.
-The female lecanium scale are about 0.13 inch in diameter and vary from red to dark brown in color.
+Pest description and damage Scale insects are small (less than 0.125 inch in length) soft insects that live beneath waxy scales.
+These insects are often identified by the shape and size of their scales, the description of adult males and females, immature crawler stage, color of eggs, and host plant preferences.
+Lecanium scales are most noticed as the females expand in size in the spring.
+As females swell in the spring, they produce large egg masses under their scales and release considerable honeydew that coats nearby foliage.
+Female lecanium scales are about 0.13 inch in diameter and vary from red to dark brown in color.
 They are oval and raised, resembling small "helmets," "turtles," or bumps on branches and stems.
-Male scale are smaller, fairly flat, and oblong.
+Male scales are smaller, flat, and oblong.
 Crawlers are pale yellow and found on the undersides of leaves.

 For biology, life history, monitoring and management